Johan Lennarts

 Johan Lennarts (1932–1991-10-06) was a Dutch artist.

 Johan Lennarts was born on 18 December 1932 in Strijp, Eindhoven, the youngest one of a family with five children.
 He used to paint as a child and even won the consolation prize in a contest for the school, but later on he gave up the art creation.
 Lennarts survived the Second World War and in 1945 he attended the Beekvliet seminary in Sint Michielsgestel to become a monk.
-In 1948 he attended the Joris College in Eindhoven and four years later he started to draw again during his final year at the HBS (Former Dutch High School), receiving already in 1959 a grant from the French government.
+In 1948 he attended the in Eindhoven and four years later he started to draw again during his final year at the HBS (Former Dutch High School), receiving already in 1959 a grant from the French government.
 Although he enrolled first at the Royal Academy of the Arts in den Bosch and after a short period of time he transferred to the Art Academy in Tillburg he can be considered a self-taught artist.